FIAP-SOAT-G20/tc4-infrastructure-deploy/README.md

 ## 💬 About

-Repository for the [FIAP](https://postech.fiap.com.br/) Tech Challenge 4, focused on developing a microservice backend system for managing orders in a fast-food restaurant.
+Repository for the [FIAP](https://postech.fiap.com.br/) Tech Challenge 4, focused on deploying a microservices architecture using Kubernetes.

-This service is composed of an `API` and a `Worker` that consumes messages from an AWS SQS queue.
-The API is responsible for handling HTTP requests, while the worker processes messages from the queue, such as order creation and updates.

 ## 🔗 Related Projects